WRITING SCRIPTS THAT MAKE MONEY IS A SERIOUS BUSINESS

 Then the copywriter can go to work to find the best way to present the most important benefits succinctly, credibly and forcefully, with the objective of creating them as goals in the consumer’s mind.

 But creating goals is only one out of three.
 Really clever, really persuasive Direct Response TV Commercials also create a state of tension which must be resolved.

-If you’d like to discuss scripts and scriptwriting for videos and TV commercials, drop us a line via our contact page, or call Billy on 0412 777 175.
+If you’d like to discuss scripts and scriptwriting for videos and TV commercials, drop us a line via our contact page.

 For a detailed exposé on how TV commercials really work to make people respond to them, you should check out our in-depth blog post: How To Write A DRTV Commercial.